irscttrbrn/ObjLoader/README.md

-# A minimal Wavefront .obj loader #
+# A minimal Wavefront .obj loader#

 ## Features ##
 - minimal
+- written in C
 - reads positions, normals, texture coordinates
 - reads in faces
     - groups them into objects and then groups